9 Models reviewed

 • Generic audio claims are treated cautiously without units, connection details, or workflow evidence.

-Battery and connectivity
+Battery and features

 Weight 22%.
 Impacts daily convenience and wireless reliability.